 Her irrepressible urge to launch Crisis Text Line began with a single text from a single teenager.
 You see, Do Something sent all of its communications by text message.
 And their volunteers would respond by text as well.
 Each campaign would unleash a wave of goodwill and cheer – for the most part.
 But there were always a few teens who replied to these texts, asking for help.

 LUBLIN: But there would be a couple of dozen messages out of flow saying things like, “I’m being bullied.”
 “My best friend’s addicted to crystal meth.”
 And we would triage them

 HOFFMAN: One day, Nancy read a text message that she couldn’t stop turning over in her head.
 It was in response to a Do Something campaign.

-Fortunately, Nancy has a gift for recruiting and celebrating volunteers.
-In fact, the greatest shortcut Nancy has ever found — the one she turns to again and again — is the almost bottomless well of human industriousness.
+Nancy has a gift for bringing other people along on her hero’s journey.
+She uses her own grit to embolden and inspire other people to join her – and even do it for free.
+In fact, the greatest shortcut Nancy has ever found — the one she turns to again and again in her story of grit — is the almost bottomless well of human industriousness.
 What Nancy understands so well is that people love to help.
 Sometimes all you need to do is ask them.

 Nancy is so confident volunteers will answer her call, that she envisions a marketplace for crisis hotline volunteers — much in the way Uber built a marketplace for drivers or Airbnb built a marketplace for home rentals.
 But how on earth does she match supply and demand?
 She can’t offer surge pricing to volunteers during a spike in teenage need.
 She can’t offer any pricing at all.
 What she needs is a surge of good will.